raul-izquierdo/solutions/README.md

 Access granted.
 ```

-When ambiguity exists, it falls back to an interactive picker:
+If there’s any ambiguity (no single group matches, or multiple groups are scheduled), you’ll get an interactive picker:

 ```bash
 Choose the group: